Graph-ICS/Graph-ICS/readme.md

 Via double-click on a node the corresponding output image will be calculated and shown on the right side by the viewer.

-So if you double-click in the example below on "CVMedian" the image "brain.jpg" will be first processed by a black/white filter, then by an (OpenCV) median filter and then it the corresponding output image will be shown in the viewer.
+So if you double-click in the example below on "CVMedian" first the image "brain.jpg" will be  processed by a black/white filter, then by an (OpenCV) median filter and then the corresponding output image will be shown in the viewer.
 Otherwise if you double-click on "BlackWhite" only the black/white filter will be applied:

 <center>
 	<img src="doc/getResultExample.PNG" />